Whether you are doing ‘Veganuary’ or thinking about becoming vegan for the long haul, read my guide for surviving as a gluten free Vegan.

 One week in and we’re doing fine!
 I say ‘we’… Miss GF has joined me enthusiastically in the gluten free vegan challenge… Mr GF is somewhat scathing about our dietary shift and has chosen to play no part.

 As a family who cooks most meals from scratch (and who already reads every label for ingredients), shopping and adapting has felt pretty easy.
-Normally, most of our meals have a carbohydrate base, with an element of protein and vegetables alongside.
+Normally, most of our meals have a carbohydrate element, with protein and vegetables alongside.

-The Carbohydrate Base for a Gluten Free Vegan Diet
+The Carbohydrate element for a Gluten Free Vegan Diet

-The carbohydrate base has changed very little, bar extra careful reading of labels to check for (predominantly) dairy, egg and honey.
+The carbohydrates we eat have changed very little, bar extra careful reading of labels to check for (predominantly) dairy, egg and honey.
 Our meals still have a base of gluten free pasta, potatoes, sweet potatoes, bread, pastry, noodles, rice, veggie rice, corn ‘cous cous’; quinoa, lentils, etc. Many of these ingredients are naturally gluten free, and actually, there are a surprising number of vegan gluten free baked and processed products in the supermarket too.

 Here’s just a handful of what I found on a quick shop in my two local supermarkets and in my larder :